LiliMeng/BQ_Amazon/README.md

 ### How to Answer "Invent and Simplify" Behavioral Questions in an Amazon Interview

-When asked behavioral questions related to "Invent and Simplify," interviewers are looking for examples where you have demonstrated creativity in solving problems and have effectively simplified processes or systems without compromising quality.

 #### Using the STAR Method (Situation, Task, Action, Result):

 **1. Situation**: Describe a situation where you identified an opportunity to invent or simplify a process or solution.